plepe/random-id-generator/README.md

 ## addUsedKeys()
 Add an array of used keys to the Generator, so they won't be returned again.

+## setCheckFun()
+Set a function which will be called when checking if a key already exists.

+The function gets passed the key to be checked.
+If the key exists, the function should return true, otherwise false.

 ## exportToJs(count)
 Export count keys to JS, so they can be returned inside a web browser.